Joshua-shields/PROG6221_ST10255631_WPF_FINAL/README.md

 Student Number: ST10255631
 Module: PROG6221

+# * note this project was made for university course work

 READ ME * ALSO ON GITHUB GitHub Repository: https://github.com/Joshua-shields/PROG6221_ST10255631_WPF_FINAL.git Part 1: Users can enter a single recipe's ingredients, quantities, units, and steps.
 The application allows users to scale quantities as needed.